What is oral communication?

 Types of oral communication

-Presentations.
-Teaching students in a classroom, instructional presentation.
+Presentations: Teaching students in a classroom, instructional presentation or elevator pitch.

 Electronic: Talking over the phone, listening to a show on the radio.